kizniche/Mycodo/mycodo-manual.md

 ### BMP085, BMP180

-The BMP180 is the next-generation of sensors from Bosch, and replaces the BMP085.
+The BMP180 replaces the BMP085.
 It is completely identical to the BMP085 in terms of firmware/software/interfacing.

 #### Specifications